The word periodontal means “around the tooth”. Periodontal disease attacks the gums

 very loose and may be lost.
 Generalized moderate to severe bone loss may be present.

-If the disease is caught in the early stages of gigivitis, and no damage has been
+If the disease is caught in the early stages of gingivitis, and no damage has been done, one

-done, one to two regular cleanings will be recommended.
-You will also be given instructions
+to two regular cleanings will be recommended.
+You will also be given instructions on

-called scaling and root planing or deep scalings will be recommended.
-In this procedure,
+scaling and root planing or deep scalings will be recommended.
+In this procedure, tartar,

-tartar, plaque, and toxins are removed from above and below the gum line and rough
+plaque, and toxins are removed from above and below the gum line and rough spots on root

-If the pockets do not heal after scaling and root planning, periodontal surgery
+If the pockets do not heal after scaling and root planing, periodontal surgery may be needed

 It only takes twenty four hours for plaque that is not removed from your teeth to